 Instructions

-- Turn the sauté mode back on if it turns off.
-Then place chicken pieces into the heated oil.
-Sprinkle the salt and pepper on top.
-Sauté for 5 minutes.
-Add the minced garlic the last minute.
+- Sear chicken.
+Turn the Sauté mode back on if it turns off.
+Place 1 1/2 pounds chicken pieces into the heated oil.
+Sprinkle with salt and pepper.
+Sauté 5 minutes.
+Add the 1 Tablespoon garlic the last minute of cooking.

-- Add the rice on top of the chicken.
-Then pour the chicken broth over top (do not stir).
+- Add the 1 1/2 cups rice.
+Pour 2 1/2 cups chicken broth over the top (do not stir).
 Cover with the lid and turn the valve to seal.
-Cook on high pressure for 10 minutes.
-Then do a quick release once cooked.
+Cook 5 minutes on high pressure.
+Then do a natural release for 5 minutes.

-- Remove the lid with oven mits.
-Then stir in the parmesan cheese and fresh parsley.
+- Carefully remove the lid with a towel.
+Stir in the 1/2 cup parmesan and 1/4 cup fresh parsley.

 Notes